Maureen-osaghae/Automated-S3-Remediation-to-Enforce-Block-Public-Access/README.md

 You’ll use AWS Config to create a rule and configure automated remediation that reverts any unauthorized or accidental changes, ensuring your buckets remain private and compliant by default..

 # Scenario
-In this scenario, I’ll implement automated enforcement of S3 Block Public Access settings across S3 buckets within an AWS account.
-This automation ensures that if Block Public Access is disabled on any bucket—whether through accidental changes or unauthorized actions—AWS Config will automatically detect the non-compliant configuration and restore the secure settings.
+In this walkthrough, we’ll implement automated enforcement of S3 Block Public Access settings across all buckets in an AWS account.
+If Block Public Access is disabled on any bucket — whether by accident or intentionally — AWS Config will automatically detect the non-compliance and restore secure settings.

+As a security best practice, S3 buckets should remain private unless there is a clear use case for public access (e.g., hosting a static website).
+For production environments, consider maintaining public and private buckets in separate accounts and enforcing policies at the account level.
+In this lab, we’ll focus on bucket-level enforcement for demonstration purposes.

 <img width="739" height="356" alt="image" src="https://github.com/user-attachments/assets/bac447b1-6bcd-401b-80b7-acbe062ed2de" />
-As a security best practice, buckets should always start off completely private.
-Only in specific use cases should buckets be made public, such as if you are deploying a public static website or sharing public objects.

-Even then, you should always keep private buckets and public buckets in entirely different AWS accounts.
-This helps prevent misconfiguration, and it also enables you to enforce settings like Block Public Access at the account level instead of the bucket level.

-However, in this lab, we’ll explore Block Public Access at the bucket level for demonstration purposes.
-The concept generally translates to account level as well.

 # Create a noncompliant S3 bucket
 Let’s start the lab by creating a non-compliant S3 bucket.
 Since we’re going to be checking for Block Public Access non-compliance, we’ll want to create a bucket that disables this feature.